|1.||What does this Privacy Statement cover?|

 |12.||Contact us about privacy|

 This Privacy Statement applies to visitors to and new users registering on the Websites on or after October 2, 2015 and to all users already registered or subscribing to the Websites on or after November 2, 2015.
 For the previous version of the Privacy Statement click here.

 Ancestry’s mission is to help everyone discover, preserve and share their family history.
 We accomplish this by using the resources available on our various websites and also through collaborating with our extensive number of users around the world.
 This may involve the collecting, processing, storing and sharing of personal information.
 We want to ensure that this is done in a responsible, transparent and secure environment that fosters your trust and confidence.
 You should visit our Privacy Centre to learn more about our approach on privacy.

-In this Privacy Statement, we, Ancestry Information Operations Company, 52-55 Sir John Rogerson’s Quay, Dublin 2, Ireland (referred also as “Ancestry”, “us”, “our” or “we”) provide information on what personal information we and our Group Companies collect and why, as well as how your personal information is used to provide you with a personalized, relevant, user-friendly experience on the Websites and the mobile websites and applications that we operate worldwide and which link directly to this Privacy Statement.
+In this Privacy Statement, we, Ancestry Information Operations Unlimited Company, 52-55 Sir John Rogerson’s Quay, Dublin 2, Ireland (referred also as “Ancestry”, “us”, “our” or “we”) provide information on what personal information we and our Group Companies collect and why, as well as how your personal information is used to provide you with a personalised, relevant, user-friendly experience on the Websites and the mobile websites and applications that we operate worldwide and which link directly to this Privacy Statement.